Tampa Bay Buccaneers vs. Miami Dolphins NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Buccaneers stats and trends

-- The Buccaneers have been favored by 10 points or more once this season and covered the spread.
+- This season, the Buccaneers won ATS in their only game as a favorite of 10 points or more.

-- Tampa Bay's games this year have hit the over on three of four set point totals (75%).
+- Tampa Bay's games this year have eclipsed the over/under three times in four opportunities (75%).

-- When Tampa Bay scores more than 27.3 points, it is 1-1 against the spread and 2-0 overall.
+- When Tampa Bay puts up more than 27.3 points, it is 1-1 against the spread and 2-0 overall.

-- The Buccaneers have turned the ball over five times this season, one fewer than the Dolphins have forced (6).
+- The Buccaneers have five giveaways this season, while the Dolphins have six takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Dolphins.